Best Paralegal Schools in Maine

 Joining a professional organization can help you network and find continuing education opportunities.
 In Maine, the Maine State Bar Association - Paralegal Section is a valuable resource.
 Nationally, the National Federation of Paralegal Associations (NFPA) and National Association of Legal Assistants (NALA) provide certifications and training.

 Classroom learning builds your knowledge, but hands-on experience teaches you how to apply it.
 Many employers expect new paralegals to have completed at least one internship.
-This experience can also lead directly to job offers.
+This experience may lead to job offers; outcomes vary by employer and region.

 According to the U.S. Bureau of Labor Statistics, paralegals with formal education and specialized experience have the best job prospects.